SiGiL-Cpp/CppCraft/pages/04-aggregates.md

     Colour colour;
 };
 ```

+You will find an interactive gadget below where you will be able to play with
+these.

 - First, you will find a single `StyledCharacter` named `myStyledCharacter`
   declared and initialized.
 You can `Run` the execution or modify it.